 Social services and Temporary Assistance - Oneida County provides low income families with access to a number of government and public aid programs.
 Resources can provide short term cash for paying bills, and include programs such as HEAP and food stamps.
 Other government assistance programs include health care and medical bill assistance, job training, and day care.
 Basically the county will do what it can to help the less fortunate, including seniors, children, and others who are at risk.
 Get more information on emergency assistance in Oneida County.

 Country Pantry of Rome NY offers emergency and Supplemental Food for Low Income Families in the Oneida County area.
 Call 336-2433

 The Salvation Army Food Pantry is located in Utica.
 This pantry provides meals, groceries, vouchers, and holiday (Thanksgiving and Christmas) assistance.

-Many other pantries operate in the region.
+Many other free pantries as well as soup kitchens operate in the region.
 Residents can get help regardless of their age, income, or race.
 Or staff offer referrals to resources such as SNAP food stamps or local soup kitchens that partner with Feeding America.
-Read more food pantries in Oneida.
+Read more free food pantries in Oneida.